Some people — Ben Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success. But don’t think the same couldn’t be said about you.

 Finally, perhaps the most important characteristic of successful people is that they work hard.

-That means most financially successfully people didn’t have their money handed to them, they likely worked hard for it.
+That means most financially successfully people didn’t have their money handed to them — instead, they likely worked hard for it.

-What other characteristics do you think define super-successful people?
-Tell us in the comments below or on our Facebook page.
+What traits do you think have contributed to your success, or lack of it?
+Share your thoughts in comments below or on our Facebook page.